What we do, who we are

 In today’s globally competitive landscape manufacturers are inventors, innovators, global supply chain managers and service providers.
 What was once seen just as production is now production, research, design, and service provision and social value - value which goes beyond its financial performance and includes social impact and strategic importance to the regional and national economy.

 Red Dragon Flagmakers does all of the above and believes in doing it well as a collective process.
+Do one thing well.

 So what is a flag?